EthicalSource/phot-the-mobile-phone/src/_journals/firsts-and-lasts.md

   importance to me."'
 media:
   thumbnail: /images/uploads/img_5172.jpeg
-  alt: Scan of a handwritten participatory workshop contribution
+  alt: Scan of a handwritten event contribution (scroll for full text)
   credit: A People's History of Tech
 source: Anonymous
 ---